Moving Forward Together

 Staying Safe on Campus

 Do Your Part!
 Being part of the Auburn Family means taking steps to keep ourselves safe, look out for one another and keep our campus community strong.
-The obligation falls on each of us to take personal responsibility for our actions and do our part to help keep the Auburn community safe from the spread of Covid-19.
+The obligation falls on each of us to take personal responsibility for our actions and do our part to continue to keep the Auburn community safe.
 Please continue to make well-informed decisions about protecting your own personal safety and the health and safety of others.

-If you need to schedule a vaccination or booster you may contact the Auburn University Pharmaceutical Care Center at 334-844-4099 or use the online scheduler to make or change an appointment.
+There is no COVID-19 vaccination requirement for students, faculty, and staff.
+All members of our community are encouraged to get one of the COVID-19 vaccines and the available boosters to maximize protection against the most serious effects of COVID-19.
+If you need to schedule a vaccination or booster you may contact the Auburn University Pharmaceutical Care Center at 334-844-4099 to check availability.
 Vaccines are also widely available at select retail pharmacy locations and other providers throughout the state.
 You can view a list of all vaccine providers and our vaccine clinics using The Alabama Department of Public Health’s Vaccine Clinic Dashboard.

-If you need to schedule a Covid-19 test you may call the Auburn University Medical Clinic's Covid line at 334-844-9825.
+If you need to schedule a COVID-19 test you may call the Auburn University Medical Clinic's COVID line at 334-844-9825.
 The Auburn University Medical Clinic offers testing for symptomatic and asymptomatic patients.
-The AUMC offers a rapid antigen test that yields same day results as well as a PCR test that yields results in 48-72 hrs.
-Additionally, the Alabama Department of Public Health’s Covid-19 Data and Surveillance Dashboard and Covid-19 Table provides a list of testing sites in Alabama.
+Additionally, the Alabama Department of Public Health’s COVID-19 Data and Surveillance Dashboard and COVID-19 Table provides a list of testing sites in Alabama.

 Face coverings are optional for all individuals on Auburn University’s campus.
-Faculty members may require face coverings in their classroom if the faculty member has a face coverings requirement in the course syllabus.
-It is also important that we continue to support and respect those in our community who need to, or choose to, wear a face covering in non-required spaces.
+Students, faculty, and staff can choose to wear a face covering based on their individual health and safety needs.
+It is also important that we continue to support and respect those in our community who need to, or choose to, wear a face covering.

 Stay Home from Work or Class When Sick